-a) Employees responsible for cash collections do not share cash drawers/registers.
+i.
+Employees responsible for cash collections do not share cash drawers/registers.

-b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit.
+ii.
+Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit.

-For three (3) of the eleven (11) employees selected for our procedures, the employee responsible for collecting cash prepares/makes the bank deposit and reconciles collection documentation to the deposit.
+Of the six (6) employees selected for our procedures, the employee responsible for collecting cash prepares/makes the bank deposit and reconciles collection documentation to the deposit.
+This is considered to be an exception.

-c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.
+iii.
+Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.

-d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions are not responsible for collecting cash, unless another employee verifies the reconciliation.
+iv.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, is (are) not also responsible for collecting cash, unless another employee verifies the reconciliation.

-6. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
+C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
 Observe the bond or insurance policy for theft was enforced during the fiscal period.